bpherrick/mightiest-velociraptor-4895a/content/pages/posts/rejoice-you-are-a-threat.md

   robots: []
   extra: []
 layout: post
-excerpt: '"Rejoice, you are a threat'
+excerpt: '"Rejoice, you are a threat".
+Not '
 ---
 *"Rejoice, you are a threat."
 Interesting choice for a family motto, eh?*